Nagoya Castle - 名古屋城 (map)

 1610 Construction started on Nagoya Castle by order of Tokugawa Ieyasu.

-1612 Construction of the castle town started.
+1612 The main tower & supporting turrets were completed.
+Construction of the castle town started.
 It was overseen by the lord of the Owari Domain, Tokugawa Yoshinao.

-1616 Work was completed on the first & second baileys' defences.
+1616 Work was completed on the first & second enclosures' defences.

 1623 The Ninomaru Palace & garden were completed.

-1716 The Ninomaru garden was remodeled into a dry, stroll-type garden.
+1716 The Ninomaru garden was remodelled into a dry, stroll-type garden.

-1891 The Seinan Turret collapsed in an earthquake.
+1891 The Seinan (Hitsujisaru) Turret collapsed in an earthquake.

-1945 Several buildings, including the main tower, were lost in WWII bombing.
+1945 Several buildings, including the main tower & the Hon-maru palace, were lost in WWII bombing.

 1959 The main tower & main gate were reconstructed using concrete.